KenKundert/emborg/README.rst

     This function runs the *Borg* command and returns a process object that allows you access to stdout via the *stdout* attribute.

+run_borg_raw(args):

+    Runs a raw *Borg* command without interpretation except for replacing a '@repo' argument with the path to the repository.

 borg_options(cmd, emborg_opts):